CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'heuristic evaluation', 'usability', 'UI code', 'audit', 'Nielsen', 'usability compliance', 'interfaces'.
-These cover the domain well and match how practitioners talk about this work.
+Includes strong natural trigger terms users would say: 'heuristic evaluation', 'usability', 'UI code', 'auditing', 'Nielsen's 10 Usability Heuristics', 'usability compliance', 'interfaces'.
+These cover the domain well with terms practitioners would naturally use.

 3 / 3